 Shanties were shipboard work songs with calls and responses between a shantyman and his fellow sailors sung to create and maintain a rhythm so that many hands could work together on board ship, whether it was heaving on a capstan bar, hauling on a halyard, furling a sail or manning a pump.
 In the afterhours, when work was done, sailors would often sing songs for entertainment and solace.
-Before the Mast has an extensive repertoire of sea shanties, forebitters and other songs of the sea.
+Before the Mast also has an extensive repertoire of these fo'c'sle shanties or forebitters as well as other songs of the sea.

 Here are four examples, recently recorded by Before the Mast at a concert in Saint John, New Brunswick:

 This is Before the Mast's version of an old Newfoundland song.

 " Shenandoah, the most beautiful of all sea songs in English, probably began as a voyageur song on the rivers west of the Mississippi, taking its title from the Indians for whom the great valley of Virginia is named."- Alan Lomax, The Folk Songs of North America

 This is our blending of two versions of a shanty, one in French and the other in English.

 This is a shanty we learned from a group in England called Monkey's Fist.

 1.The New Brunswick Museum Gift Shop, Market Square in Saint John

 3. Serendipin'Art, Water Street in St. Andrews